shivampotdar/shivampotdar.github.io/_pages/about.md

 ---
 layout: about
 permalink: /
-title: <strong>Shivam</strong> Potdar
+title: <strong>Shivam</strong> Mahesh Potdar
-description: <a href="">Senior Year EE Undergrad @ NITK, India</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description: <a href="">Junior Year EE Undergrad @ NITK, India</a>

 profile:
   align: right
   image: prof_pic.jpg
   address: >
-    <p>National Institute of Technology Karnataka, Surathkal</p>
+    <p>NIT Karnataka, Surathkal</p>
     <p>Mangalore, KA - 575025</p>

 news: false
 social: true
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am a hardware enthusiast interested in Computer Architecture and VLSI.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+I love open-source projects like those based on RISC-V and always open for projects and collaboration on the same.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I have worked in the [Wadwani Electronics Lab, EE Dept, IIT Bombay](https://www.ee.iitb.ac.in/~wel_iitb/) and would be joining [CAD Lab, SERC, IISc Bengaluru](http://cadl.iisc.ernet.in/) soon for my undergraduate thesis project.